 Measuring and determining your helmet and motorcycle clothing size

 On this page we explain how to measure your head and body sizes for helmets and motorcycle clothing.
-Every brand has their own size chart, you can find these brand specific size charts on the product pages.

 Step 1 – Measuring the width of your head